-An individual merchant who prefers a manual authorization and a professional FBA seller who gets out-of-policy requests have an option to review a refund request manually.
-For this, follow the steps listed below:
+An individual merchant who prefers a manual request authorization or a professional FBA seller who gets out-of-policy requests have an option to check a refund request manually.
+For this, follow the actions listed below:

-Step 1: Log іn to your Amazon Seller Central account, choose Orders and then go to Manage returns.
+Step 1: Sign in to your Amazon Seller Central profile, choose Orders and then go to the Manage return tab.

-Step 2: To authorize a single-return request, select the request you want to review.
+Step 2: Select the request you want to review to authorize a single-return request.

-Step 3: After doing step #2, you will need to use the RMA (Amazon Return Merchandise Authorization) number, which Amazon generates, or you will have to enter a custom RMA number.
-A buyer will see this RMA number by Amazon on their return authorization Amazon slip, just under the return label.
+Step 3: After doing step #2, you will need to utilize the RMA number, which Amazon generates, or you will need to enter a custom code.
+A client will see this RMA number by Amazon on their return authorization Amazon slip, just next to the return label.

-If the return is under manual authorization, sellers will be asked to choose a return address.
-You can add a new one or select one of your saved addresses for returns.
+If the return request is under manual authorization, sellers will be asked to choose an address to return the items.
+You can add a new one or select one of your saved return addresses.

 Step 4: To authorize several return requests simultaneously, select the request you wish to review.
-Then, from the page – Manage Returns – choose to Authorize all selected returns that you see in the dropdown menu.
+Then, choose to Authorize all selected returns from the page – Manage Returns in the dropdown menu.

-Note: Since September 15, 2021, Amazon has started to automatically authorize all return requests that fall under their Return Policy.
-Return requests that are out-of-policy or category-exempt, Amazon sends for manual authorization.
-Sellers can find such return requests via the ‘Auto-authorised’ flag on the Amazon Manage Returns page (Orders > Manage Returns) in their Seller Central.
+Note: Since September 15, 2021, Amazon has started automatically authorizing all return requests under their Return Policy.
+For return requests that are out-of-policy or category-exempt, Amazon sends for manual authorization.
+Sellers can find such return requests via the ‘Auto-authorized’ flag on the Amazon Manage Returns page (Orders > Manage Returns) in their Seller Central.

 2. Close the return request

-You can do it right away in case you:
+You might do it right away in case you:

-- Wish to issue a refund without asking for the product’s return
+- Wish to issue a refund and not to ask for the product’s refund.

-- Decide not to accept the return (for example, when the return request isn’t compliant with the Amazon policies)
+- Opt for not accepting the return (for example, when it isn’t compliant with the AMZ policies).

-- Select an appropriate reason to close the return request and explain it to the client.
-As soon as the request to return the items is closed, Amazon delivers the customer the message you have sent along with a reason for the closure.
+- Select a clear reason to close the refund request and explain it to the client.
+As soon as the request to return the items is closed, AMZ delivers to the client the notification you have sent along with a reason for the closure.

-On the other hand, a customer can also close their return request.
-In that case, the seller will get an email notifying them about it.
+Otherwise, a customer can also close their return request.
+In that case, the seller will get a notification email.

-However, if you wish your product back from the client, Amazon encourages you to wait until you get it and issue a refund.
+However, if you wish your item back from the client, Amazon recommends you to wait until you get it and issue a refund.

-Thus, to prevent a negative experience from the client, monitor your refunds actively and ensure that the customers receive them on time.
+Thus, to prevent a negative experience for the client, monitor your refunds actively and ensure that the customers receive them on time.

-However, rather than managing the return and issuing a refund, it is always a good idea to resolve the issue.
+However, rather than handling the return and issuing a refund, it is always a great idea to fix the issue.